Subhajit-Bera/JavaScript-for-Beginners/README.md

 ## var vs let vs const

 **var**: Scope of var is by default global.Doesn’t give any error if we declare a variable multiple times (same name).
 Which may lead to a problem in a program.
+But if we declare the var inside any function, then its scope will remain under that function.

-**let** : We can’t declare a variable multiple times using let.It is preferred to use let upon var.
+**let** :  We can’t declare a variable multiple times using let.If we declare the var inside any function, then its scope will remain under that function.It is preferred to use let upon var.

 **const** : Value can’t change once declared.

+## if-else & switch